coopnorge/go-datadog-lib/docs/index.md

 }
 ```

-#### Common issue

-After that Datadog will try to connect to the socket and will start to send all
-information in the background.

-In different setup, you could have error logs that Datadog cannot connect to
-the socket and tried to connect via HTTP.
-That could be related to issue when
-your container starts faster and sockets were not ready to communicate with
-Agent or Agent was started later.
+### Outbound request tracing

+Outbound requests to other applications/services or storage can be traced.
+If
+the downstream application is instrumented to support distributed tracing the
+traces will be linked.

-### 4. Middleware gRPC client
+#### gRPC client interceptor

-If your application is making outgoing gRPC calls, you can add the gRPC
+If your application is making gRPC calls, you can add the gRPC
-client-interceptor to automatically create child-spans for each outgoing gRPC-call.
+client-interceptor to automatically create child-spans for each gRPC-call.
-These spans will also be embedded in the outgoing gRPC-metadata, so if you are calling
+These spans will also be embedded in the outbound gRPC-metadata, so if you are
-another service that is also instrumented with Datadog-integration, then you will
+calling another service that is also instrumented with Datadog-integration,
-enable distributed tracing.
+then you will enable distributed tracing.

 It is important that the context used in the RPC contains trace-information,
 preferably created from any server middleware from this module.

-Example:

 ```go
 import (